May 11,2021: COVID Vaccination Leave

 Please supply only the requested information for dates moving forward.
 Additional commentary or history of past instances will not be helpful, as we are endeavoring to identify patterns present in the new year.

-…&, as such, are limited to 50 people by law.
+…& as such, have limited capacity by law.
 Our Hall can easily accommodate our normal expected turnout with social distancing, masks, & sanitization.
 Regular Meetings will continue unless further COVID restrictions render them infeasible.

 To be clear, “business meetings” are NOT “social events”.